ku-cms/eLink_Instrumentation/EyeDiagrams/README.md

 ### Processing Data

-The primary data processing script takes a directory of csv files that contain eye diagram data as input and combines the data into a single output csv file.
+The primary data processing script "makeTables.py" takes a directory of csv files that contain eye diagram data as input and combines the data into a single output csv file.
+First, to run makeTables.py, eye diagram data is required.
+- The statistics tables for each channel should be saved as csv files.
+- These files should be put into a directory for the respective cable.
+- This directory containing the raw data is the input directory for makeTables.py.

 Use -h to see the help menu, which displays the options:
 ```
 python3 python/makeTables.py -h